orval-labs/orval/docs/src/pages/guides/svelte-query.md

 Checkout the [orval config](../reference/configuration/full-example) reference to see all available options.

-The react query model will generate an implementation file with one custom hook per path in your OpenApi Specification.
+The svelte query model will generate an implementation file with one custom hook per path in your OpenApi Specification.

-Like the following example from this <a href="https://github.com/anymaniax/orval/blob/master/samples/react-app-with-react-query/petstore.yaml" target="_blank">swagger</a>:
+Like the following example from this <a href="https://github.com/anymaniax/orval/blob/master/samples/svelte-query/petstore.yaml" target="_blank">swagger</a>:

 ```ts
 export const showPetById = <Data = unknown>(